 For a more complete listing of tasks — including those of other offices — that should be completed before beginning classes, please refer to Advisement and Transition's New Student Checklist.

 Your payment may be made in full or you may use the Monthly Payment Plan.
 The Monthly Payment Plan allows you to pay your out-of-pocket expenses in four equal monthly installments.
 There is a one-time application fee of $45 to participate.
 In either case, you must make the required payment on or before the due date (Aug.
 12 for fall bills, and on or about Jan.
 7 for spring bills).

 As part of the payment process you must accept your charges when prompted if paying online, or print, sign and return the bottom portion of your bill if paying by mail.
 Details on the payment process, including the Monthly Payment Plan, are available on our payment page.

 Important Notice Regarding Health Insurance For 2013-14.
 SUNY Cortland has been notified that due to the requirements and restrictions of the Affordable Care Act (ACA), the College's insurance carrier has declined to underwrite a policy for the 2013-14 academic year.
 As a result, students, other than international students and those studying abroad, wishing to purchase insurance will be responsible for securing their own coverage through a private carrier or health exchange.
 International students and students studying abroad are covered under a different policy.
 Such students are required to have adequate coverage and, if needed, can purchase coverage through the school.

-Please note that mandatory insurance requirements for intercollegiate athletes, international students and students participating in study abroad do remain, even though no insurance premium will appear on the Fall 2013 bill.
+Please note that mandatory insurance requirements for intercollegiate athletes, international students and students participating in study abroad do remain, even though no insurance premium will appear on a bill.
 Please refer to the Student Health Insurance page for more details.